New Year, New Wages – California's 2025 Minimum Wage Laws Explained

 Update your payroll system

-- Upgrade your payroll software to reflect the new minimum wage of $16 per hour.
+- Upgrade your payroll software to reflect the new minimum wage of $16.50 per hour or rate applicable to your specific area.

 - Ensure accurate calculations for overtime, taxes, and other deductions based on the updated wage.

-- Thoroughly review all employee contracts to ensure compliance with the new minimum wage requirements.
+- Thoroughly review all employment agreements to ensure compliance with the new minimum wage requirements.

-- Focus on contracts of part-time, temporary, and contract workers for necessary amendments.
+- Focus on agreements for part-time, temporary, and contract workers for necessary amendments.

-- Reissue contracts, if required, to reflect the updated wage rates.
+- Reissue agreements, if required, to reflect the updated wage rates.

-- Reevaluate the status of exempt employees to ensure they meet the new minimum salary threshold of $66,560.
+- Reevaluate the status of exempt employees to ensure they meet the new minimum salary threshold of $68,640 or higher rate applicable to your specific area.

 - Assess job duties and hours to confirm alignment with exempt status criteria under the new wage laws.